Dynamics of Weyl Scale Invariant non-BPS p=3 Branes

 in which $T_s$ is related to the broken scale of the dilatation symmetry.
-Expanding the first term explicitly, we then have the potential

-Therefore, the VEV can be determined by estimating the value of $\left\langle e^{-4 \sigma}\right\rangle$, which becomes minimum when $\left\langle \sigma \right\rangle$ goes to $\infty$.
-However, due to the unbound of the VEV of the dilaton field it follows that $\sigma$ can not be a NG particle.
-This fact thus indicates that it is infeasible to embed such a Minkosski brane, whose modes break the bulk dilatation symmetry and the supersymmetry simultaneously, in the target Super-Weyl bulk space.
+Expanding the first term explicitly, we then have the potential $V\propto e^{-4 \sigma}$.
+Hence, the VEV can be determined by estimating the value of $\left\langle e^{-4 \sigma}\right\rangle$, which becomes minimum when $\left\langle \sigma \right\rangle$ goes to $\infty$.
+However, due to the unbound of the VEV of the dilaton field it follows that $\sigma$ cannot be a NG particle [26].
+This fact thus indicates that it is infeasible to embed such a Minkosski brane, whose modes break simultaneously the dilatation symmetry and the supersymmetry in the target Super--Weyl bulk space.
+However, in the case of supergravity couplings this incompatibility can be eliminated.

-In summary, in this paper, we start with the super Weyl group and its automorphism subgroup.
-Then the embedded Weyl scale invariant p=3 brane breaks the super Weyl group symmetry in the target bulk space down to the $1+3$ dimensional Weyl $W(1,3)$ symmetry in the submanifold.
-The brane's dynamics is described by the Goldstone bosons (Goldstino fermions) modes associated with the broken spatial(Grassmann) generators of the symmetry(supersymmetry) group.
-The approach of nonlinear realization has been extensively used to describe the spontaneous partial breaking of (extended) supersymmetry and construct actions of (super)brane dynamics[23-27].
-It also has been applied to branes of M theory with a large automorphism group of superalgebra [28].
-In addition, in the theory of brane-world scenarios, the universe can be regarded as a four dimensional topological defect in the form of domain wall embedded in a higher dimensional spacetime [29], and it has been shown that the non-BPS topological defects can be a source of possible SUSY breaking [30].
-Actually, it is found that the N=1 supersymmetry preserved on the four dimensional world volume of one wall (brane) is completely broken by the coexistence of the other wall (brane)[31].
-As a result, it admits another possible origin of SUSY breaking, except those fluctuation modes of the brane in the superspace as discussed here. \\
+All in all, in this article, we present a $p=3$ brane scenario and show its dynamical origin of the Weyl scale invariant $p$--branes.
+It may be of special interest to understand the origin of the Weyl scale invariance for $p$--branes from a dynamical point of view.
+We also notice that in addition to the standard space time induced metric, the spinor fields modify the induced metric on the brane as well.
+In this sense these fields induce curvature on the brane.
+On the other hand, the coset approach has been extensively used to describe the spontaneous partial breaking of (extended) supersymmetry and construct actions of (super)brane dynamics[27-31].
+It also has been applied to branes of $M$ theory with a large automorphism group of superalgebra [32].
+In addition, in the theory of brane--world scenarios, the universe can be regarded as a four dimensional topological defect in the form of domain wall embedded in a higher dimensional spacetime [33].
+Also, it has been shown that the non--BPS topological defects can be a source of possible SUSY breaking [34].
+Actually, it is found that the $N=1$ supersymmetry preserved on the four dimensional world volume of one wall (brane) is completely broken by the coexistence of the other wall (brane)[35].
+That scenario admits another possible origin of SUSY breaking, in contrast with the case of embedded branes, whose fluctuation modes break the bulk supersymmetry spontaneously.

 The author thanks the THEP groups at Purdue and NITheP for supports.

 \begin{description}